-Covered persons may be eligible for a Travel Benefit up to a maximum of \$10,000.00 per benefit year.
-The Travel Benefit may be utilized when services are not available in the Covered Person(s) Network as We encourage utilization with the CO-OP's designated In-Network facilities.
+Covered Member'smay be eligible for a Travel Benefit up to a maximum of \$10,000.00 per benefit year.
+The Travel Benefit may be utilized when services are not available in the Covered Member (s) Network as We encourage utilization with the CO-OP's designated In-Network facilities.